monitoring

 Bundle stores, headless front-ends, and multiple markets

 Running Hydrogen, custom Next.js front-ends, or multiple Shopify markets?
-Add every domain and subdomain.
+Add every URL and subdomain.
 Use tags in exit1.dev to separate locales and campaigns.
-Unlimited monitors means unlimited segmentation.
+The Nano tier ($3/month) gives you unlimited monitors for unlimited segmentation.

 Free beats “free trial”